Document issued on: November 30, 2000

 For questions regarding the use or interpretation of this guidance contact Ruth Chesler, 301-796-6140, firstname.lastname@example.org.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1072) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1072 to identify the guidance you are requesting.

 Class II Special Control Guidance Document for B-Type Natriuretic Peptide Premarket Notifications;

 Final Guidance for Industry and FDA Reviewers

 On November 20, 2000, FDA classified B-Type Natriuretic Peptide in vitro diagnostic devices from Class III designation to Class II.

 This guidance document describes a means by which B-Type Natriuretic Peptide (BNP) devices may comply with the requirements of class II special controls.
 Designation of this guidance document as a special control means that manufacturers of B-Type Natriuretic Peptide devices, who follow the recommendations listed in this document before introducing their device into commercial distribution in the United States, will be able to market their device after they have submitted a premarket notification submission, referred to as a 510(k), and received a finding of "substantial equivalence" for their device.
 The firm must show that its device addresses the issues of safety and effectiveness identified in this guidance, either by meeting the recommendations of this guidance or by some other means that provides equivalent assurances of safety and effectiveness.